Force over Distance: Chapter 22

 “Yup.”

-Rush nodded, then sat forward, pulling his boots off the console.
+Rush sat forward, pulling his shoes off the console.
 He looked up, meeting Young’s eyes.
 “Are you all right?
 I can’t tell for certain.”

 Young shifted, uncomfortable beneath the full force of Rush’s gaze.
 The guy had enough personal magnetism for three people, and—like this?
 As a well-dressed, intergalactic math professor?
 Who definitely had a sense of humor?
 Style in spades?
 Forget it.
 Young couldn’t take it.
 He had to look away to collect himself.